English

 Image of Laura Contreras

-Vitamin C is an essential nutrient that is important for many processes in our body.
+Vitamin C is an essential nutrient important for many processes in our body.
 Many people know that vitamin C is important for the immune system and the skin, but often do not know which form of vitamin C is best.
-In this blog, we will tell you everything about the different options, so you can make the best choice.
+In this blog, we will tell you everything about the different options so you can make the best choice.

 Vitamin C, also known as ascorbic acid, is crucial for our health.
-Did you know that humans, like (semi)apes and guinea pigs, are the only mammals that cannot produce vitamin C themselves?
-We are therefore dependent on food or supplements to get enough vitamin C. It is one of the 13 vitamins that we cannot produce ourselves.
+Did you know that humans, like (semi-)apes and guinea pigs, are among the only mammals that cannot produce vitamin C themselves?
+Therefore, we rely on food or supplements to get enough vitamin C. It is one of the 13 vitamins that we cannot produce ourselves.

-Vitamin C is water-soluble, which means it is quickly absorbed by your body, but also quickly excreted.
-It stays in your system for about 24 hours.
-Have you ingested too much?
-Fortunately, you can easily flush out the excess vitamin C.
+Vitamin C is water-soluble, which means it is quickly absorbed by the body but also quickly excreted.
+It remains in your system for about 24 hours.
+Have you consumed too much?
+Fortunately, the excess vitamin C is simply flushed out.

-It is good to know that vitamin C is very sensitive to light, heat, and oxygen.
-This means that the vitamin C content in your food can decrease when heated or exposed to oxygen or sunlight for a long time.
-Want to know more about how vitamin C works in your body?
+It is important to note that vitamin C is very sensitive to light, heat, and oxygen.
+This means that the vitamin C content in your food can decrease when heated or exposed to oxygen or sunlight for extended periods.
+Want to learn more about how vitamin C works in your body?
 Read all about vitamin C here.

-Vitamin C does much more than just strengthen your immune system.
-It promotes good collagen production, which is important for strong bones, teeth, and supports the skin from the inside out.
-Vitamin C is also important for our nervous system and acts as an antioxidant that protects our cells and tissues.
+Vitamin C does much more than just support your immune system.
+It contributes to the production of collagen, which is important for the production of collagen, vital for bones, cartilage, and skin.
+Additionally, vitamin C is important for our nervous system and acts as an antioxidant, protecting our cells and tissues.

-The best vitamin C: recognise the right form
+The best vitamin C: recognising the right form

 Not all vitamin C supplements are the same.
 The form you choose affects how your body absorbs and processes the vitamin.
-Below are the most common forms and what to look out for.
+Below are the most common forms and what you should consider.

 Ascorbic acid versus ascorbate (buffered vitamin C)

-Let's start with the two most well-known forms of vitamin C: Ascorbic Acid and Ascorbate.
+Let's start with the two most well-known forms of vitamin C: Ascorbic acid and Ascorbate.
 These two forms differ in their chemical composition and properties.
-Ascorbic acid is the most common and pure, but also the acidic form of vitamin C. It is a powerful antioxidant, but unfortunately, it can cause stomach discomfort in some people due to its acidity, especially at higher doses.
+Ascorbic acid is the most common and pure, yet acidic form of vitamin C.

-Ascorbate, also known as buffered vitamin C, is a milder form and more suitable for people with a sensitive gastrointestinal tract.
+Ascorbate, also known as buffered vitamin C, is a milder form and more suitable for people with sensitive digestive systems.
 It is essentially ascorbic acid bound to a mineral (such as sodium, calcium, or magnesium), making it less acidic.
-Ascorbate also contains additional minerals for the body.
-This form of vitamin C offers the same health benefits as ascorbic acid but with a lower risk of side effects.
-Therefore, it is suitable if you want to take higher doses.
+Ascorbate also provides additional minerals for the body.
+This form of vitamin C offers the same health benefits as ascorbic acid but with fewer side effects.
+This makes it suitable if you want to take higher doses.

-Sometimes the label does not say ‘ascorbate’, but instead ‘buffered vitamin C’.
-Manufacturers do this to highlight that this form of vitamin C is less acidic and therefore less taxing on your stomach and intestines.
-Although ascorbate causes fewer stomach issues than ascorbic acid, both forms are equally absorbable.
+Sometimes the label does not say ‘ascorbate’ but calls it ‘buffered vitamin C’.
+Manufacturers do this to emphasise that this form of vitamin C is less acidic.

 Ester-C

 Ester-C is a patented form of vitamin C that also has a mild effect on the stomach.
-Ester-C contains calcium ascorbate and natural compounds that are created during the processing of vitamin C in your body.
-These compounds are already added to the product, increasing the absorption and bioavailability of Ester-C. As a result, it remains active in your body for longer, allowing you to enjoy the benefits for a longer period.
+Ester-C contains calcium ascorbate and natural substances formed during the processing of vitamin C in your body.
+These substances are already added to the product, enhancing the absorption and bioavailability of Ester-C. As a result, it remains active in your body for longer, allowing you to enjoy the benefits for an extended period.
 This makes it a good choice if you want to support your immune system (for example, in winter) without the side effects of the acidic forms of vitamin C.

 Liposomal vitamin C

-Liposomal supplements are becoming increasingly popular and can offer many advantages over non-liposomal supplements in some cases.
+Liposomal supplements are increasingly popular and can offer many advantages over non-liposomal supplements.
 Read all about liposomal supplements and their benefits here.
 Liposomal vitamin C uses liposomes (microscopic fat bubbles) to efficiently transport the vitamin C through your body.
-The fat bubbles encase the vitamin C, ensuring that none is lost in the digestive tract.
-This results in very high bioavailability.
-Thus, your body can essentially use more of the vitamin C, allowing you to achieve a similar effect with a lower dose of liposomal vitamin C as with a higher dose of another form.
+The fat bubbles encase the vitamin C, ensuring none is lost in the digestive tract.
+As a result, the bioavailability is very high.
+This means your body can basically use more of the vitamin C, and you can achieve a similar effect with a lower dose of liposomal vitamin C as with a higher dose of another form.

 Natural vitamin C

 Natural vitamin C comes from plant sources such as acerola cherries, camu camu berries, and rose hips.
-These sources contain not only ascorbic acid but also bioflavonoids and other compounds that can enhance the absorption and effectiveness of vitamin C in your body.
+These sources not only contain ascorbic acid but also bioflavonoids and other substances that can enhance the absorption and effectiveness of vitamin C in your body.
 If you prefer supplements from natural sources, this is ideal.

-Vitamin C powder, (effervescent) tablet, or drops?
-How to choose
+Vitamin C powder, (effervescent) tablet or drops?
+Here's how to choose

 You now know which form of vitamin C is best for you.
 Now it's time to choose which administration form works best for you.